datacommonsorg/docsite/api/python/property_value.md

 In addition to these required properties, this endpoint also allows for other, optional arguments.
 Here are helpful arguments in regular use by Data Commons developers:

   - `value_type`: If the property queried only takes on node values, you can use this argument to filter nodes in the response, ensuring the response only contains nodes with the specified type.
+For example, if you query the property `containedInPlace` on the DCID `geoId/06085`, your response will contain many results that may not be relevant to your question.
+If you instead specify the `value_type` as `City`, your result list will be shorter, narrower, and easier to parse.

   - `out`: This is a boolean value that refers to the orientation, or direction, of the edge.
 You can specify this argument as `True` to indicate that you desire the response to only include nodes with the value of the property equivalent to one or more of the specified `DCIDs`, or `False` to only return nodes equivalent to one or more of the values of the properties of the specified `DCIDs`.
 (To visualize this, Figure 1 illustrates the directions for the property `containedInPlace` of the node for Argentina.)